Save big (up to $1,875) on small business tools with our free membership, business.com+

 Inevitably, something will go wrong at some point.
 How your business responds on social media can make all the difference.

 “When a post causes a backlash, be transparent about your mistake,” Gonsalves advised.
-“A simple ‘We missed up, and we’re sorry’ message goes a long way.
+“A simple ‘We messed up, and we’re sorry’ message goes a long way.
 Making your apology direct and acknowledging specific mistakes is important to rebuilding trust with your followers.”

 You can skyrocket to online success and boost your business using the right social networks, publishing tools and creative content, as long as you make sure all your efforts are designed to strengthen your company’s reputation and don’t risk damaging your brand.
 Companies like Burger King, Chase, Netflix, Chick-fil-A and Bioré all learned this the hard way.
 Don’t make the same mistakes.